 Turkey is a fascinating place to visit and renting a car in Turkey is one of the best ways to see as much of the country as possible.
-A fascinating mix of modern and ancient, where East meets West, it is home to iconic sights including the whimsical Cappadocia landscape, the ancient ruins of Ephesus and Tory and the beautiful turquoise coastline.
+A fascinating mix of modern and ancient, where East meets West, it is home to iconic sights including the whimsical Cappadocia landscape, the ancient ruins of Ephesus and Troy and the beautiful turquoise coastline.
 We highly recommend renting a car in Turkey to have the freedom to explore the country at your own pace and discover everything it has to offer.
 We found driving safe and easy and we highly recommend renting a car in Turkey.
 Here are our tips for renting a car in Turkey to help you on your journey!

 Tips for Renting a Car in Turkey

 Overall, we found driving in Turkey to be very safe.
 During our three week Turkey itinerary, we encountered good roads and a mostly good standard of driving.
 We felt very safe at all times.